Global Newlander-Nirenberg theorem on domains with finite smooth boundary in complex manifolds: Introduction

-When both $H, \pd M$ are $C^\infty$ and $M$ is an $a_1$ domain, \rt{Global NN} was due to R.~Hamilton~\cites{MR0477158, MR594711, MR656198} for some unspecified $r_0$.
-Further, Hill~\cite{MR0992454} showed that there are many formally integrable smooth almost complex structures defined on some $a_0$ domains for which local biholomorphisms for the structures fail to exist at each boundary point.
-When both the boundary and the almost complex structure are $C^\infty$, Catlin \cite{MR959270} and Hanges--Jacobowitz~\cite{MR980299} also solved a local version of Newlander--Nirenberg problem near boundary points of the domain.
-It is worthy to emphasize that these results are only for $C^\infty$ category for the structures and the boundary of the domains, and the proved are based on $\dbar$-Neumann type methods.
+We now describe positive results.
+In pioneering work~\cites{MR0477158, MR594711, MR656198}, Hamilton proved the existence of a $C^\infty$ global embedding for $H$ on $\ov M$ when both $H, b M$ are $C^\infty$ and $M$ is $a_1$.
+Hamilton's result has to assume that the perturbation $A$ is small in some norm $\| \cdot \|_{\La^{r_0}}$ with unspecified (large) $r_0$.
+Catlin \cite{MR959270} and Hanges--Jacobowitz~\cite{MR980299} solved a local version of Newlander--Nirenberg problem near boundary points of a strong pseudoconvex domain.
+It is worth emphasizing that all these results are only for $C^\infty$ category for the structures and the boundary of the domains, and the proofs are based on $\dbar$-Neumann type methods.

-\rt{Global NN} deals the existence and regularity of the solutions for the global Newlander-Nirenberg problem for domains with {\it minimum} smoothness boundary, i.e. the $C^2$ boundary that suffices to define the Levi forms.
-In this direction, Gan and the first-named author~\ci{GG} showed the existence of global solutions which have a loss of derivatives with respect to the finite smoothness of the given almost complex structure.
-This result has been improved significantly in very recent work of the second-named author~\ci{shiNN}.
-However, both results are for strongly pseudoconvex domains in $\mathbb C^n$.
-In this paper, we turn to the general case of $a^+_1$ domains, by proving \rt{Global NN}.
+When the domain is strongly pseudoconvex in $\C^n$, Gan and the first-named author~\ci{GG} showed the existence of global solutions that have a loss of derivatives with respect to the finite smoothness of the given almost complex structure.
+This result has been improved significantly in the very recent work of the second-named author~\ci{shiNN}.

+Therefore, \rt{Global NN} proves the existence of solution for the global Newlander--Nirenberg problem on $a_1^+$ domains (i.e. the ones satisfying $a_1,a_2$ conditions) with the almost 1/2 regularity gain.

+To prove \rt{Global NN}, we will employ the homotopy formula methods together with a modified Nash-Moser type iteration.
+The idea is to find a sequence of embedding $F^j: M_j \to M_{j+1}$, with $M_0 = M$, so that the the error $A^j$ converges to $0$.
+We then show that the maps $\wti F_j:= F^j \circ F^{j-1} \circ \cdots \circ F^0$ converge to the embedding $F$ which is the solution.